olutayo333/Vue-learnyappEccommerceTest/README.md

 Eccomerce System
-An task MAnagement Application for employees to submit thier daily report.
-The Application have the following features:
 An Eccomerce Application that allows users to register, login, upload product and edit product.

 • A form for users to fill out with the following fields: name, email, password and phone  number.